Shvargan/todo-app/README.md

 Contributing
 If you'd like to contribute to this project, feel free to fork the repository and create a pull request.
 You can also open an issue if you find any bugs or have suggestions for improvements.

-License
-This project is not licensed.
-You may not use, modify, or distribute this code without permission from the author.
+You may not use, modify, or distribute this code without permission from me.

 Acknowledgements
 This app was created by Casey Rynkowski.